O.J. Simpson faces good chance at parole in Nevada robbery

 Scotto will be among the 15 people with Simpson in a small conference room at the prison, along with Simpson’s lawyer, Malcolm LaVergne, daughter Arnelle Simpson and sister Shirley Baker.

-A parole case worker, two prison guards and a small pool of media also were expected, along with Andy Caldwell, a retired Las Vegas police detective who investigated the Simpson case, and Bruce Fromong, one of the memorabilia dealers who was robbed.
+A parole case worker, two prison guards and a small pool of media also were expected, along with Bruce Fromong, one of the memorabilia dealers who was robbed.

-“I don’t want to offer an opinion,” said Caldwell, now a Christian minister in Lyons, Oregon.
-“I’m just curious to see how everything unfolds.”

 Fromong said he will attend as a victim of the crime but will be “trying to be good for O.J.”
 He said he suffered four heart attacks and severe financial losses as a result of the robbery but later forgave Simpson.